Beyond the Vision Encoder: Identifying and Mitigating Spatial Bias in Large Vision-Language Models: Experiments

-\paragraph{Experimental Settings.} To further validate the effectiveness of BaPA beyond the probing task, we evaluate its performance on general downstream multimodal tasks with three representative LVLMs, including Gemma3-8B~\citep{team2025gemma}, LLaVA-v1.6-Mistral-7B~\citep{liu2024improved}, Qwen2.5-VL-7B~\citep{bai2025qwen2}.
-Considering that downstream tasks involve more complex image–text interactions than our probe dataset, we perform lightweight LoRA~\citep{hu2022lora} fine-tuning with 10K instruct-tuning data from LLaVA to adapt these models to the new position encoding scheme.
-We additionally train LLaVA-v1.5~\citep{liu2024improved} with BaPA from scratch to compare with CCA, which is a positional alignment strategy proposed by~\citet{xing2024mitigating} to address the object hallucination of LVLMs.
-Following~\citep{liu2024improved}, we only retained samples that contain \textit{exactly one image} in the input for each dataset during evaluation.
-More details are available in Appendix~\ref{app:implementation}.

 \textbf{MMMU-Pro.} We first evaluate the proposed method on MMMU-Pro~\citep{yue-etal-2025-mmmu}, which is an enhanced multimodal benchmark designed to rigorously assess the true understanding capabilities of LVLMs.
-As shown in Table~\ref{tab:downstream}, BaPA yields mixed effects on such complex reasoning tasks, while CCA typically reduces the performance of LVLMs.
-BaPA provides a slight decrease for Gemma3 in the 4-option setting, yet it confers a significant advantage (from 0.2536 to 0.2775) in the more challenging 10-option setting.
-For Qwen2.5-VL, BaPA consistently enhances performance in both settings, especially for 10-option with 3\% accuracy improvement.
-This suggests that the benefits of BaPA are most pronounced in tasks that require richer contextual reasoning from multimodal inputs.
+As shown in Table~\ref{tab:downstream}, AGCI improves the performance of almost all models when confronted with such complex reasoning tasks, with particularly notable gains on both settings.
+This indicates that mitigating spatial bias benefits complex reasoning scenarios where models must integrate multiple visual cues and maintain a coherent global understanding of the image.
+The larger improvements observed on the 10-option setting further suggest that AGCI enhances the robustness of fine-grained reasoning under increased decision complexity.

 \textbf{ScienceQA.} We then evaluate our method on the ScienceQA dataset~\citep{lu2022learn}, which is collected from elementary and high school science curricula.
-The results in Table~\ref{tab:downstream} show that BaPA can consistently improve or maintain LVLMs' performance on science-related tasks.
-The most notable gain is observed in Qwen2.5-VL with a substantial improvement of 10\%.
-This suggests that BaPA effectively reduces positional imbalance, leading to better integration of visual and textual information for precise knowledge-based reasoning.
+The results in Table~\ref{tab:downstream} show that AGCI can consistently improve or maintain LVLMs' performance on science-related tasks.
+These results suggest that injecting global visual semantics helps the LVLM better align visual evidence with textual knowledge, leading to better integration of visual and textual information for precise knowledge-based reasoning.